fychin/Personal-Finance-App/README.md

-# Personal-Finance-API
+# Personal-Finance-App
-REST API to track and record personal spending and account balances.
+Flask web-app to track and record personal spending and account balances.